Optimizing MySQL Queries for Finding Top Earners by Department (leetcode : 184. Department Highest Salary)

 Approach

-To improve performance, we precompute the maximum salary per department using a CTE and join it with Employee
+To improve performance, we precompute the maximum salary per department using a CTE and join it with Employee and Department.

 - Precompute Maximum Salaries: Use a CTE to calculate the maximum salary for each department with

-. - Join with Employee: Join the CTE with
+GROUP BY. - Join with Employee: Join the CTE with

-to find employees matching the maximum salary. - Join with Department: Join with
+Employeeto find employees matching the maximum salary. - Join with Department: Join with

-for department names. - Output: Select the required columns.
+Departmentfor department names. - Output: Select the required columns.

 SQL Query